 Irish citizens are entitled to enter Ireland.
-If you are a national of the European Union (EU), of one of the other EEA countries (Iceland, Liechtenstein and Norway) or of Switzerland you may be prevented from entering Ireland only in very restricted circumstances – see ‘EEA and Swiss nationals’ below.
+If you are a national of the European Economic Area (EEA) or of Switzerland you may be prevented from entering Ireland only in very restricted circumstances – see ‘EEA and Swiss nationals’ below.

 Non-EEA nationals need permission to enter Ireland.
 Whether or not you are required to have a visa to enter Ireland, the same rules about permission to enter apply to non-EEA nationals.
 When you arrive in Ireland, you must report to an immigration officer.
 If you are allowed to enter Ireland, the immigration officer may give you permission to remain in Ireland for up to 3 months – see ‘Non-EEA nationals’ below.

 Advance Passenger Information: The European Communities (Communication of Passenger Data) Regulations 2011 requesting airlines to provide Advance Passenger Information (API) apply to all inbound flights to Ireland from outside the EU.
 It is aimed at improving border control and combating illegal immigration.

 If you are an EEA or Swiss national, you may be refused permission to enter Ireland only if:

 You do not have to register with the immigration authorities as EEA and Swiss nationals have specific rights to live and work in Ireland.

 If you are a national of any other country, you must get permission to enter when you arrive in Ireland.